veeenu/veeenu.github.io/content/blog/2021-12-27-automating-the-emote-crossover-industry-with-rust.md

 The algorithm in Rust looks very nice and concise, and it is also reasonably fast, if I say so myself!
 Again, we leverage all the compile time computation we
-can: we use [const generics][constgenerics] so we can implement the algorithm for arbitrary-sized vector spaces and arbitrary number of partitions {% tex()
-%}K {% end %} with constants instead of variables.
+can: we use [const generics][constgenerics] so we can implement the algorithm for arbitrary-sized vector spaces and arbitrary number of partitions $K$ with constants instead of variables.
 This makes the optimizer pretty happy because it can make all sorts of assumptions.

 We also use the `array_zip` unstable feature in some spots.
 This allows us to avoid the `.iter()` notation in some awkward spots and supposedly also makes the